galicians/jobPostingApp/README.md

 How to get Heroku to work with mongo db using mongolabs Using a seed method to populate the db when it is empty

+TDD: Testing asynchronous calls, and nested callbacks with mocha and Chai

+Bluebird to add promises, that will help to keep cleaner tests

 To take a look at the project, please visit the URL:

 https://postingmakerjobs.herokuapp.com/